 CERT type approval is based on the preparation of all required documentation and samples and providing them to CERT to be reviewed.
 Assessment and in-country testing is performed by the Authority itself.
 After the assessment, CERT issues a Certificate of Conformity with permanent validity.

 The lead time to obtain CERT approval is typically 8 weeks.
-A Local Importer is required to apply for this certification scheme.
+A Local Representative is required to apply for this certification scheme.

 CERT Radio Type Approval does not have labelling requirements for products certified under the CERT Scheme.